xwmx/nb/README.md

 # move note 3 from the current notebook to "example"
 nb move 3 example
 ```

+##### Notebooks, Tags, and Taxonomy

+`nb` is optimized to work with multiple notebooks, so notebooks are a
+good way to organize your notes and bookmarks by top-level topic.
+Tags
+are searchable across notebooks and can be created ad hoc, making notebooks
+and tags distinct and complementary organizational systems in `nb`.

 ##### Notebooks and Tab Completion